ezzabuzaid/website/pages/blog/journal/running-untrusted-javascript-code.md

 We started by using Docker to run the code, but soon enough, the language capabilities mandated more than passing the code through the container shell.
 Besides, for some reason, the server memory spikes frequently; we run the code inside self-removable containers on every 1s debounced keystroke.
 (You can do better!)

-In the end, we choose not to run the code indirectly but rather statically; figure out the parts needs to be executed and then do that it in the host machine.
-That also advantaged us by being mistake tolerant, so as long as there is code that can be run (and syntactically correct), it’ll, despite other incomplete code
+In the end, we choose not to run the code indirectly but rather statically; simply put, figure out the parts that need to be executed and then do that in the host machine.
+That also advantaged us by being mistake tolerant, so as long as there is code that can be run (and syntactically correct), it’ll, despite other incomplete code.

-This article will explore various strategies to mitigate run user code, including using Web Workers, static code analysis, and more…
+This article will explore various strategies to mitigate run user code, including Web Workers, static code analysis, and more…

 ## You should care

-There are many scenarios where you need to run user code, ranging from collaborative development environments like codesandbox and stackbiltz to customizable API platforms like January, even code playgrounds are susceptible to risks.
+There are many scenarios where you need to run user-provided code, ranging from collaborative development environments like CodeSandbox and StackBiltz to customizable API platforms like January.
+Even code playgrounds are susceptible to risks.

-Namely, the two essential advantages from safely running user-provided code are:
+Namely, the two essential advantages of safely running user-provided code are:

-1. Gaining your user trust; even if the user is trustworthy they may execute code copied from other intently-bad people.
+1. Gaining your user’s trust: Even if the user is trustworthy, they may execute code copied from other intently bad people.
-2. Secure your environment; the last thing you need is a piece of code halting your server, think `while (true) {}`
+2. Secure your environment: the last thing you need is a piece of code halting your server.
+Think `while (true) {}`

 ## Define “Sensitive information”

 Running user code isn’t harmful until you’re concerned that this might subject some data to be stolen.
 Whatever data you’re concerned about will be considered sensitive information.
-For instance, in most cases JWT is sensitive information (perhaps when used as an authentication mechanism)
+For instance, in most cases, JWT is sensitive information (perhaps when used as an authentication mechanism)

 ## What could go wrong

-Think of **JWT** stored in cookies that get sent with every request;user can unintentionally invoke a request that sends it to an evil server, also
+Consider the potential risks of JWT stored in cookies sent with every request.
+A user could inadvertently trigger a request that sends the JWT to a malicious server, and...

 - Cross-Site Scripting (XSS).
 - Denial of Service (DoS) attacks.